-Earlier this summer we chatted through the designs of the Duck Lake Main Level and we’re back today sharing the full reveal with all the details.
+Earlier this summer, we chatted through the Duck Lake Main Level designs, and we’re back today sharing the full reveal with all the details.
 And I am EXCITED!
 Who’s been on this journey with us on Instagram?!
-This has been such a fun project to complete and yet again, another dream client to work with.
+This has been such a fun project to complete and, yet again, another dream client to work with.

-Our clients had started planning out their kitchen design and we’re struggling to find the perfect fit in a design + build team.
-While they were experiencing these frustrations was around the same time we were remodeling the DeRusha lower level bathroom.
+Our clients had started planning out their kitchen design and were struggling to find the perfect fit in a design + build team.
+While they were experiencing these frustrations, it was around the same time we were remodeling the DeRusha lower level bathroom.
 Our clients were big fans of Jason (who isn’t?!) and had followed him for some time.
 They also had the same love for fine food, wine, and local makers.

 While we were renovating the DeRusha home, Jason was sharing about his experience on social media.
-He was talking not only about the products he and his wife were incorporating into their home and why but also about the journey of working with construction2style.
-Long story short – because of this experience and the trust that our clients had from Jason because of the previous great advice he has shared and continues to, they reached out to c2s and hired us for the job.
+He was talking about the products he and his wife were incorporating into their home and why and about the journey of working with construction2style.
+Long story short – because of this experience and the trust that our clients had from Jason because of the previous great advice he has shared and continues to share, they reached out to c2s and hired us for the job.

 Alright, now let’s dive into the details.
 First up, the most fun part – the before!

-Because the layout was already great and their appliances were in good condition, the sink remained under the window and the appliances remained the same and in the same locations.
+Because the layout was already great and their appliances were in good condition, the sink remained under the window, and the appliances remained in the same locations.

 This was another area in their home they wanted to update.
 Who else has a desk area in their kitchen?!
-We did in our own home as well and something that we’re changing up in most homes built in the 90’s that we renovated.
-This area we made into a beverage station which worked perfectly!
+We did in our own home, and it’s something that we’re changing up in most homes built in the 90s that we renovate.
+This area we made into a beverage station, which worked perfectly!

 The flooring throughout the entire main level was all completely removed as well.
-I wish I had a good before photo as our clients had more than a few different materials throughout the main level from hardwood, carpet to tile to linoleum.
+I wish I had a good before photo as our clients had more than a few different materials throughout the main level, from hardwood to carpet to tile to linoleum.
 We took it all out and put in one new cohesive flooring throughout.

 The fireplace was another focal point that they wanted to update without completely revamping it as they wanted to put more of the costs into their kitchen.
 We recommended removing the hearth, being we were replacing the floor anyway, added new paint, and updating the tile.

 Cabinets painted in Pewter Green paint provide a beautiful base for the rest of the kitchen, while Cambria quartz countertops lighten up the space.
-For a black accent, the sink and hardware will both be in a matte black finish.
+For a black accent, the sink and hardware are both in a matte black finish.

 And being the wine connoisseur that they are, we took the 90’s desk area that we all have whom’s houses were built then and converted it into a wine tasting area.